January 21 – National New England Clam Chowder Day

 National New England Clam Chowder Day

-- An old French word chaudière, pronounced “chowda”, is a large pot for cooking.
-This is the likely origin of the word.
+Daily Fact: An old French word chaudière, pronounced “chowda”, is a large pot for cooking.

 Feast Day of St. Agnes, patron saint of gardeners(Catholic)

 - 1338 Charles V of France was born.
 He commissioned Taillevent to write what is considered the first professional “cookery” book in French, ‘Le Viandier’.

 - 1937 BBC first aired the Cook’s Night Out with Marcel Boulestin, the first television cook

 - 1908 New York City NY regulation makes it illegal for a woman to smoke or drink in public

 - 1912 Konrad (Emil) Bloch was born.
 Nobel prize winner for his work on cholesterol & fatty acids.
 Discovering that high levels of cholesterol may lead to an increased risk of heart attacks.

 - 1942 Bronx magistrate rules all pinball machines in bars and eating establishments illegal